Do you hate sanding and staining to update wood?

 (before pic is 9 years ago right after we moved into this house so excuse the mess.

 ..and I only have an “after” of the sofa table but it was the same “orange-y” color before.

 I think it is amazing stuff and I just love the ease of it.

 Here is another piece I did basically the same thing to.

 Before…. (also $10)…..and after…(MinWax PolyShades on the drawer fronts, Annie Sloan Chalk Paint in “Cream” on the rest)

 These were all very easy projects using 2 great products that don’t require a lot of prep work.

 I finished them in no time.

-Definitely an inexpensive & quick way to transform an old piece you may already own or one you might pick up at a garage sale or thrift store.
+Definitely an inexpensive & quick way to transform and update wood on a piece you may already own or one you might pick up at a garage sale or thrift store.